benswift/bimodality/README.md

-If you're after an example of how to load & munge an Excel spreadsheet (e.g. an automated report from your student mark database) into the right shape, then have a look in anu_preprocessing.R, and modify to taste (that file contains code that [Ben](https://benswift.me) uses to work with real data from the Australian National University).
+If you're after an example of how to load & munge an Excel spreadsheet (e.g. an automated report from your student mark database) into the right shape, then have a look in `ANU_preprocessing.R`, and modify to taste (that file contains code that [Ben](https://benswift.me) uses to work with real data from the Australian National University).

 [^tibble]: well, a [tibble](https://tibble.tidyverse.org/) actually